NicoVerbeeke/EVA18-frontendAngular/README.md

 This is the angular frontend for the Android and HTML app about vegetarianism.
-It is a school assignment project at Hogeschool Gent, made by Group #18
+It is a school assignment project at Hogeschool Gent, made by Group #18 (TILE)

 Group Members: